Selling a Logistics & Supply Chain Business in Helsinki

 Capital & Debt

 Debt support is strongest for profitable companies with recurring revenue, defensible IP, and limited dependence on one technical founder.
-Fleet debt, lease obligations, working capital timing, and capex needs affect both valuation and the amount of acquisition debt a buyer can prudently use.
+Asset-heavy businesses may support fleet, equipment, or property-backed facilities, while asset-light models need stronger contracted cash flow, margin stability, and working-capital proof.
+Fleet debt, lease obligations, replacement capex, fuel exposure, and debtor days all affect debt capacity.

 What Buyers Will Test

 Buyers will test whether the Helsinki story is genuinely relevant for Logistics & Supply Chain.
 For Logistics & Supply Chain in Helsinki, diligence should be prepared around Helsinki revenue quality, Logistics & Supply Chain customer retention, local management continuity, Logistics & Supply Chain contract transferability, Helsinki operating risks, and the sector-specific issues that drive value.
-Carrier licences, depot leases, fleet condition, customer contract assignment, and fuel surcharge mechanisms should be reviewed before approaching buyers.
+Carrier licences, insurance cover, customs documentation, depot and warehouse leases, fleet title, maintenance records, subcontractor compliance, customer contract assignment, claims logs, and fuel surcharge mechanisms should be reviewed before approaching buyers.

 Preparation Priorities